 It never hurts to take strides to improve your credit score.
 But before doing so, you’ll need to confirm the contents of your credit report since it determines your FICO score.
 And there’s a possibility inaccurate information on your credit reports is dragging your credit scores down.

-So, retrieve a free copy of your credit report.
-Review the entries and if you notice errors, petition the major credit bureaus to remove the incorrect information by filing a dispute.
+So, grab a free copy of your credit report.
+Review the entries and look for errors.
+If you find any, file a dispute with the three major credit bureaus to remove the incorrect information.